Normalizing constant

-The concept of a normalizing constant arises in probability theory and a variety of other areas of mathematics.
-The normalizing constant is used to reduce any probability function to a probability density function with total probability of one.
+In probability theory, a normalizing constant or normalizing factor is used to reduce any probability function to a probability density function with total probability of one.

+For example, a Gaussian function can be normalized into a probability density function, which gives the standard normal distribution.
+In Bayes' theorem, a normalizing constant is used to ensure that the sum of all possible hypotheses equals 1.
+Other uses of normalizing constants include making the value of a Legendre polynomial at 1 and in the orthogonality of orthonormal functions.

+A similar concept has been used in areas other than probability, such as for polynomials.

 Definition

 In probability theory, a normalizing constant is a constant by which an everywhere non-negative function must be multiplied so the area under its graph is 1, e.g., to make it a probability density function or a probability mass function.